heyomar/mail.fleet/README.md

 ## What Do I Get
 I have for you
-- 50 Premade HTML Email Modules included from the kind [Matt Harris](http://outlinemail.co.uk/)
+- 50 Premade HTML Email Modules included from the kind [John Doe]()
 - Gabe Newell giving you a straight answer to a question.
 - Profit.